cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ git clone https://github.com/cosmos/cosmos-sdk --depth=1 --branch v0.46.3
 ```

-We are installing `v0.46.3` because this version added the command `draft-proposal`.
-We will explain later what it does.
+You are installing `v0.46.3` because this version added the command `draft-proposal`.
+You will learn later what it does.

 Go to the cloned directory: